Metric Analysis for Spatial Semantic Segmentation of Sound Scenes

-\subsection{Impact of classification errors}
+\subsubsection{Impact of classification errors}

 In Table~\ref{tab:comparison classification}, we present a comparison between the classical SDR, CA-SDR, and CASA-SDR for different types of classification errors.
-We observe that for type 1 and 2 errors, both CA- and CASA-SDR produce similar values since in these cases there are two TPs, and the metrics assign a 0~dB value to the other source.
-Type 3 error results in different SDR values for the three metrics.
-This is due to the source matching process that is different in CA- and CASA-SDR.
-For CASA-SDR, with the SDR of two sources set to 0~dB and the third one to 10~dB, we obtain a metric value of 3.33~dB.
-CA-SDR on the other hand calculates SDR on one correctly aligned source (positive SDR) and two swapped sources (negative SDR), which results in an overall negative value.
+We observe that for type 1 and 2 errors, both CA-SDR and CASA-SDR produce similar values since in these cases there are two TPs, and the metrics assign a 0~dB value to the other source.
+Type 3 error results in different values for the three metrics.
+This is due to the source matching process that is different in CA-SDR and CASA-SDR.
+On one hand, CASA-SDR assigns the two non-TP sources a $0$~dB and the TP source a $10$~dB score, producing an overall metric value of $3.33$~dB.
+On the other hand, CA-SDR assigns a value greater than $0$ dB to the TP source and values lower than $0$ dB to the two swapped sources, resulting in an overall negative metric value.

-This experiment shows that the classical SDR is not well-suited for the S5 task as it returns the same value irrespective of the classification error.
-On the other hand, CA-SDR heavily penalizes the errors of type 3 in comparison to the other two types.
-While CASA-SDR does not differentiate between errors of types 1 and 2, it does help in identifying type 3 errors.
-Therefore, in this regard it is more insightful than the classical and CA-SDR variants.
+This experiment shows that classical SDR is unsuitable for the S5 task because it yields identical scores regardless of the type of classification error.
+CA‑SDR, in contrast, strongly penalizes type 3 errors relative to types 1 and 2 but offers no explicit control over the impact of type 3 errors on the metric.
+CASA‑SDR does not distinguish between type 1 and type 2 errors, yet it allows controlling the influence of type 3 errors by assigning 0 dB to swapped sources, making it more informative than both classical SDR and CA‑SDR in this respect.

-\subsection{Impact of source cross-contamination}
+\subsubsection{Impact of source cross-contamination}